VESTUArthur/VESTUArthur/README.md

 - 👋 Hi, I’m @VESTUArthur
 - 👀 I’m interested in the Metaverse(VR,AI,BlockChain)
 - 🌱 I’m currently learning Data Science at ESIGELEC in France
-- 🕵️‍♂️ Data rules the world
+- 🐳 Swimming in a Data Lake

 <!---